Biography

 who found the Baptism & Parents of Thomas and his brother James

-Thomas Scard was baptised 23rd September 1737 at Holdenhurst, Hampshire son of James Scard by his wife Mary nee Hollvey of Christchurch, Hampshire.
-He had one surviving sibling, an elder
+1737 Thomas Scard was baptised 23rd September 1737 at Holdenhurst, Hampshire son of James Scard by his wife Mary nee Holvey of Christchurch, Hampshire.
+He had one surviving

-brother James.
-On the 27th April 1749 Duty was paid on the Indenture of Thomas Scard (aged fourteen), "son of James Scard", to Benjamin North at Christchurch, a Saddler for a period of five years.
+1749 On the 27th April 1749 Duty was paid on the Indenture of Thomas Scard (aged fourteen), "son of James Scard", to Benjamin North at Christchurch, a Saddler for a period of five years

 Click on image to enlarge

-At the age of twenty-five Thomas married his twenty-year old bride, Susannah Benness, the daughter and later heiress of successful land owner, John Benness and his wife Elizabeth, at All Saints,
+1763 At the age of twenty-five Thomas married twenty-year old Susanna Benness, the daughter and later heiress of successful land owner, John Benness and his wife Elizabeth,

-progressed, Thomas Scard gave further testimony on the 17th November 1763 with a witness providing evidence for further charges against the Defendant of additionally stealing from the home of
+Thomas Scard gave further testimony on the 17th November 1763 with a witness providing evidence for further charges against the Defendant of additionally stealing from

-The following year the first of their four children was born however it would appear that soon after the birth they moved 3 miles N.W. to Eling where they had further issue.
-Later documents imply
+1764-75 The following year the first of their four children was born however it would appear that soon after the birth they moved 3 miles N.W. to Eling where they had further issue.

 1764 Child 1: John [1764-1838] baptised at All Saints Southampton on the 25th May 1764.